gabrielbitti/normas-machine/README.md

 # Norma’s Machine in Python

-Python program that simulates a Norma's Machine with 4 recorders.
+Simulates a Norma's Machine with four recorders.

-## What's Norma's Machine?
+## What is Norma's Machine?

-NORMA (Number TheOretic Register MAchine) is a machine that has as memory an infinite set of registers instructions on each recorder:
+NORMA (Number theOretic Register MAchine) is a machine that has as memory an infinite set of registers instructions on each recorder:

 * Increment of one;
 * Decrement of one;
 * Test whether the stored value is zero.

 ## How it's works?
 Just with 2 steps:
 First, it's necessary enter with the option.
 After, the user have to insert the Recorders values.

 ### Input option
 The input option can be:

 ```